An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

 It is notable that the Proposition-1 applies to not only the motion in Fig. 1 but to motion of spinning top in Fig. 2.

 Using Proposition-1, we get,

-{\bf Explanation-3}: {\it The force on the rod by the point-mass, $\vec{f}+m\vec{g}$, gives zero torque on the rod.
+{\bf Explanation of type 3 for rotating object}: {\it The force on the rod by the point-mass, $-\vec{f}+m\vec{g}$, gives zero torque on the rod.
 Thus the rod will not make turning motion that makes the point-mass move vertically.}

-Let us see what will happen if only the force $\vec{f}$ were exerted on the rod.
+Let us see what will happen if only the force $-\vec{f}$ were exerted on the rod.
 In this case, the rod gets a torque that turns the rod so that the point-mass moves upward.
-In this sense, the rotation of point-mass gives a 'floating force'.
+In this sense, the rotation of point-mass gives a ``floating force".
 Similarly, if only gravity $m\vec{g}$ were exerted, the rod get an opposite torque that turns the rod so that the point-mass moves downward.
 We get an explanation of Barker type \cite{Bar60}.

-{\bf Explanation-4}: {\it The gravity $m\vec{g}$ gives a torque to turn the rod such that the point-mass moves downward.
-However, the force $\vec{f}$ gives a torque to turn the rod oppositely such that the point-mass moves upward.
+{\bf Explanation of type 4 for rotating object}: {\it The gravity $m\vec{g}$ gives a torque to turn the rod such that the point-mass moves downward.
+However, the force $-\vec{f}$ gives a torque to turn the rod oppositely such that the point-mass moves upward.
 The two torques are balanced and thus the mass-point does not move vertically.}